slawkorybski/midea-ac-py/README.md

 * Select entities to control swing angle when supported.
 * Indoor humidity sensor when supported.
 * Energy and power sensors when supported<sup>3</sup>.
+* Button and binary sensor to start & monitor self cleaning.
 * Translations
   * български
   * Català